sabagh1994/fw-pGENMi/README.md

 1. To make a virtual environment using mamba run `make mamba`.
 This will download micromamba and install Python 3.11 followed by all the packages required for this project listed in `requirements.txt`.
 2. If instead you would like to use python venv, first you need to have python installed.
 Then run `make venv`.

-Note: Bedtools is required for preprocessing.
+3. Bedtools is required for preprocessing.
 To install it run `make bedtools`.

 To activate the virtual environments run `./activate venv` or `./activate mamba` depending on the way the environment was created.

 ## Step 3.
 Download the Data
 Run `./exc/01_data_download.sh` to download the following data from google drive,
 1. Input evidence files to train pgenmi/fwpgenmi models.
 The evidence files are separated by evidence type, e.g., TFBS_DiffMark, regulatory distance, and direction of analysis.
 The files can be accessed at `./input` directory after download.
-2. Raw multi-omics data used to generate the inputs downloaded in (1).
-The data includes histone mark profiles, ATACseq and differential gene expression analysis for noninvasive (p0) and metastatic stages (p6).
+2. Multi-omics data used to generate the inputs downloaded in (1).
+The data includes histone mark profiles, accessibility peaks and differential gene expression analysis for noninvasive (p0) and metastatic stages (p6).
 The data will be downloaded to `./preprocess/data` directory.
 Users interested in creating the input evidence files from scratch should download this data.

+**Note** The *raw* data has been deposited to [NCBI Sequence Read Archive (SRA)-PRJNA659546](https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA659546).
+But you only need the multi-omics data downloaded from google drive to generate the input evidence files.

+## Step 4.
+Preprocess the Multi-Omics Data
+Navigate to `preprocess` directory by running `cd preprocess`.
+Then follow the instructions to,
+1. Download TF ChIP-seq profiles from Encode,
+2. Intersect the TF bindings sites with epigenetic mark/accessibility peaks, and
+3. Create the input evidence files for different evidence types, direction of analysis, and regulatory distances.
+Note that performing preprocessing from scratch is not required for the next steps.

+## Step 5.
+Training pgenmi/fwpgenmi models

 <!--- # Data: